uqlibrary/technology-training/Python/pandas/pandas.md

 ## More cleaning up

 Which country does this maximum value belong to?
-Let's investigate by subsetting the data:
+Let's investigate this by subsetting the data:

 ``` python
 df[df.co2 == df.co2.max()]